uripaz9/myRepo/README.md

 1. Go to Github and copy your repository URL

-2. On GitHub.com, navigate to the main page of the repository.

-3. Above the list of files, click  Code.

-4. To clone the repository copy the repository URL

-5. Open Terminal.
+2. Open Terminal.

-6. Change the current working directory to the location where you want the cloned directory.
+3. Change the current working directory to the location where you want the cloned directory.

-7. Type git clone, and then paste the URL you copied earlier. $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
+4. Type git clone, and then paste the URL you copied earlier. <code>git clone {repository url}</code>

-8. Press Enter to create your local clone.
+5. Press Enter to create your local clone.

-9. Run Velo CLI command to setup your environment npx velo init.
+6. Run Velo CLI command to setup your environment <code>npx velo init</code>.
 This command will set up your development environment to start working with Velo code.

-10. Run Velo CLI command npx velo pull-page-elements --watch to continuously fetch design changes made by the designer in real time
+7. Run Velo CLI command npx velo <code>pull-page-elements --watch</code> to continuously fetch design changes made by the designer in real time

-11. You can now edit you code
+8. You can now edit you code

-12. To preview you local changes use the Velo CLI command npx velo open-preview.
+9. To preview you local changes use the Velo CLI command <code>npx velo open-preview</code>.
 This command will open a browser tab of the editor preview mode running your local code changes and the current UI version.

-13. If you add more code changes you can refresh the preview tab in order to run your latest code changes.
+10. If you add more code changes you can refresh the preview tab in order to run your latest code changes.